-You can share one Internet connection among two or more network computers.
-To do that, you can either use an intermediary device, which is a device located between the Internet connection and your computer, or set up Internet Connection Sharing (ICS).
+You can also share one Internet connection among two or more network computers.
+To do that, you can either use an intermediary device or set up Internet Connection Sharing (ICS).
 Your ISP might charge a fee for multiple Internet connections.
 Ask your ISP for information about this.

 Set up ICS.
-If you want to share an Internet connection and you don't want to buy any more equipment, you can set up ICS on the computer that's connected to the modem.
-That computer will need two network adapters: one to connect to the modem and one to connect to the other computer.
+If you want to share an Internet connection and you don't want to buy any more equipment, you can set up ICS on the computer that is connected to the modem.
+That computer will also need two network adapters: one to connect to the modem and one to connect to the other computer.
 ICS is not included with Windows Vista Starter.

 Connect the computers

-You need a hub, switch, or router to connect computers using an Ethernet connection.
+You need a hub, switch, or router to connect computers using Ethernet.
 (For information about each type of hardware, see How do hubs, switches, routers, and access points differ?)

 To share an Internet connection, you need to use a router.
-Connect the router to the computer that's connected to the modem (if you haven't already done this).
+Connect the router to the computer that is connected to the modem (if you haven't already done this).

-If your home or office is wired for Ethernet connections, set up the computers in rooms that have Ethernet jacks, and then plug them directly into the Ethernet jacks.
+If your home or office is wired for Ethernet, set up the computers in rooms that have Ethernet jacks, and then plug them directly into the Ethernet jacks.

-For wireless networks, run the Set Up a Network wizard (see below) on the computer attached to the router.
+For wireless networks, run the Set Up a Wireless Router or Access Point wizard on the computer attached to the router.
 The wizard will walk you through the process of adding other computers and devices to the network.

-For HomePNA networks, you need a HomePNA network adapter (usually external) for each computer and a phone jack in each room where there is a computer.
+For HPNA networks, you need an HPNA network adapter in each computer and a phone jack in each room where there is a computer.
 Plug the computers into the phone jacks.
 The computers will be automatically connected.

 Turn on all computers or devices, such as printers, that you want to be part of your network.
-If your network is wired (Ethernet, HomePNA, or Powerline), it should be set up and ready to use.
+If your network is wired Ethernet or HPNA, it should be set up and ready to use.
 You should test your network (see below) to make sure that all computers and devices are connected correctly.

-Open Set Up a Network by clicking the Start button , and then clicking Control Panel.
-In the search box, type network, click Network and Sharing Center, click Set up a new connection or network, and then click Set up a new network.
+Open Set Up a Wireless Router or Access Point by clicking the Start button , clicking Control Panel, clicking Network and Internet, and then clicking Network and Sharing Center.
+In the left pane, click Set up a connection or network, and then click Set up a wireless router or access point.